Seishi Yokomizo: Literary career

 Yokomizo was attracted to the literary genre of historical fiction, especially that of the historical detective novel.
 In July 1934, while resting in the mountains of Nagano to recuperate from tuberculosis, he completed his first novel Onibi, which was published in 1935, although parts were immediately censored by the authorities.
 Undeterred, Yokomizo followed on his early success with a second novel Ningyo Sashichi torimonocho (1938–1939).

 During World War II, he faced difficulties in getting his works published and was in severe financial difficulties.
 The lack of Streptomycin and other antibiotics also meant that his tuberculosis could not be properly treated, and he joked with friends that it was a race to see whether he would die of disease or of starvation.

 Soon after the end of World War II, his works received wide recognition and he developed an enormous fan following.
-He published many works as serials in Kodansha's Weekly Shōnen Magazine, concentrating only on popular mystery novels based on the orthodox western detective story format, starting with Honjin Satsujin Jiken (The Honjin Murders) and Chōchō Satsujin Jinken (both in 1946).
+He published many works as serials in Kodansha's Weekly Shōnen Magazine, concentrating only on popular mystery novels based on the orthodox western detective story format, starting with Honjin Satsujin Jiken (The Honjin Murders) and Chōchō Satsujin Jiken (both in 1946).
 His works became the model for many other postwar Japanese mystery writers.
 He was also often called the "Japanese John Dickson Carr" after a writer whom he admired.
 Yokomizo is most well known for creating the private detective Kosuke Kindaichi.

 Many of his works have been made into movies.
 In particular, The Inugami Clan (犬神家の一族, Inugamike no Ichizoku) received two film adaptations by Kon Ichikawa: The Inugami Family in 1976, and his 2006 remake The Inugamis.

 The scholar Mari Kotani called his 1939 story The Death's Head Stranger (髑髏検校, Dokuro-Kengyo) "the first successful adaptation of Bram Stoker's Dracula" and "the archetype of Japanese vampire literature."

 Yokomizo died of colon cancer in 1981.
 His grave is at the Shunjuen Cemetery in Kawasaki, Kanagawa.

 In 2018 a literature professor found a previously missing piece of Yokomizo's wartime serial romance story "Yukiwariso," completing the manuscript for publication in book form.